 As part of a series on setting up HTTPS Everywhere I am migrating a website to use HTTPS for all requests.
-So far we have configured the server with a SSL Certificate to serve our content via HTTPSserve our content via HTTPS, as well as doing some configuring of our SSL engine to ensure that we are use the latest security protocols and ciphers.
+So far we have configured the server with a SSL Certificate to serve our content via HTTPS, as well as doing some configuring of our SSL engine to ensure that we are using the latest security protocols and ciphers.

 One justified reason for the claim of HTTPS being slower is that there is an additional handshake that is required to secure the connection between the client and server.
 As part of our performance optimization we will use the keep alive connection header to keep our HTTP requests open.
 This will avoid the need to repeatedly close and open a new connection, resulting in the need to perform the additional handshake to setup the encrypted tunnel.

 Here is a graphic from Wikipedia showing the different between using multiple connections and a persistent connection.